Latin dance: Origin

 Latin dancers in their costumes.
 The woman is wearing a backless dress with deep slits on its lower portion, while the man is wearing a shirt with top buttons open.

-Latin dance draws from indigenous American, Iberian, and West African influences.
+Latin dance draws from Indigenous American, European, and African influences.
 The earliest native roots for Latin dance came from the Aztecs, Guarani, Aymara, Incas and Tehuelches among others.
 When sixteenth-century seagoing explorers returned home to Portugal and Spain, they brought along tales of the native peoples.
 According to Rachel Hanson, no one knows how long these dance traditions were established, but they were already being developed and ritualized when they were observed by the Europeans.
 This suggests that these Native influences became the foundation for Latin dancing.
 Indigenous dance often told stories of everyday activities such as hunting, agriculture, or astronomy.
 When European settlers and conquistadors began to colonize South America in the early sixteenth century, they reinvented the local dance traditions, but still kept the styles of the natives.
 Catholic settlers merged the native culture with their own and incorporated catholic saints and stories to the dance.
 The Europeans were captivated by the highly structured, large member dance working together in a precise manner.

 After the Europeans brought home the Aztec/Inca influences in the sixteenth century, they incorporated their own styles to the dance.
 Since the Aztec/Inca dances were performed in a group, many of the European dances were performed by a male and female.
 This was a new practice because European dances prohibited male and female dance partners from touching each other.
 The benefits of such a dance style allowed musical appreciation and social integration, which became the form of Latin dance.
 However, “much of the storytelling element disappeared from the genre as the focus moved toward the rhythm and steps,” Hanson explains.
 The movement evolved differently because it brought a certain element of daintiness to the Aztec dances since the steps were smaller and the movements were less forceful.
 Combining African styles along with the Native and European influences is what truly makes Latin possible.

 The movement and rhythms of African influences left a permanent mark in Latin dance.
 When the African slaves were forced to Europe in the 1500s, their culture brought styles such as basic, simple movements (putting emphasis on the upper body, torso, or feet) and intricate movements like the coordination of different body parts and complex actions such as “fast rotation, ripples of the body, and contraction and release, as well as variations in dynamics, levels, and use of space.”
 The difference between the African and European styles was that it included bent knees and a downward focus (grounded to the earth) rather than a straight-backed upward focus like the Europeans, and whole-foot steps than toes and heels.
 These influences from African roots have allowed Latin dance to become what it is today.